Skip to main content

 Tablets, pods and powder can come in plastic pouches which are less recyclable than bottles – however they use much less plastic and take up less lorry space than bottles.

-A recent Which? article stated that 30 plastic bottles require about the same amount of storage and shipping space as 840 pouches.
+One Which? article stated that 30 plastic bottles require about the same amount of storage and shipping space as 840 pouches.

 Refill options for powder and tablets